magento/merchdocs/src/cms/media-gallery-folder-management.md

 ---
-title: Enhanced Media Gallery Folder Management
+title: Media Gallery Folder Management
 ---

-Use folders to organize images in the [Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}).
+Use folders to organize images in the new [Media Gallery]({% link cms/media-gallery.md %}).
 As the number of media assets increases, this will make it easier to locate and manage existing assets in your media gallery.

 ## Create a folder